Halo-Lab/kickin/README.md

 - `npm start` - starts development server on `http://localhost:3000`
 - `npm run build` - builds project.
-- `npm run certs` - creates sertificates for ability to run site with HTTPS locally.
+- `npm run certs` - creates certificates for ability to run site with HTTPS locally.
 - `npm run serve` - runs local server with secure protocol on `https://localhost:3000`.
 Mimics production environment.

 > For generating certificates [mkcert](https://github.com/FiloSottile/mkcert) utility is used.
 Make sure it is installed on your local machine.